zikula/core/INSTALL-1.4.md

 Upload and Prepare
 ------------------

-###Upload
+### Upload

-If you obtained the Zikula Core by cloning the repo at Github, you should see the `README.md` for further instructions.
+If you obtained the Zikula Core by cloning the repository at Github, you should see the `README.md` for further instructions.
 This is **not recommended for non-developers**.

 If you obtained Zikula Core from zikula.org or the CI server, then you can upload the entire archive (`.zip`